astrom-tom/SEDSIM/docs/source/configuration.rst

 * **Nobj**: Only if you do not use the previous ''full_array'' option.
 This is the number of objects you want SEDobs to create.
 This needs of course to be used with the **z_distribution** option.
 If the catalog given in the z_distribution option contains 500 redshifts and that you give N_obj=5000, SEDobs will create a redshift distribution of 5000 object with the same shape as your input redshift distribution.

-* **sizegal**: Averaged angular size of the galaxies that will be simulate, in arcsec.
+* **sizegal**: Averaged angular size of the galaxies that will be simulated, in arcsec.
 This is used to scale up the OH skyline spectrum (see :doc:`atmospheric` for more details).
 The default size is 1''.

 An example of the version with the **full_array** option: